-In the five years since Human Coalition became a fast-growing, full-time organization my responsibilities have changed dramatically.
+In the six years since Human Coalition became a fast-growing, full-time organization my responsibilities have changed dramatically.
 On February 1, 2012, Jeff Bradford, Tim Gerwing, and I walked out of our for-profit careers and started working full time to rescue children and families from abortion.
 We started with laptops on tray tables in my living room, spending most of our days testing how to reach more at-risk women through technology and innovation.

-These days, my technology work has taken a backseat to vision casting, speaking, training, problem solving, and spurring on the Church to greater involvement to end abortion in America.
+These days, my technology work has taken a backseat to vision casting, speaking, training, problem-solving, and spurring on the Church to greater involvement to end abortion in America.
 Far smarter team members than I now handle the technology outreach (which is part of the reason why we’re saving so many more babies), and our staff of more than 110 people continues to specialize as we grow.
 It’s a phenomenally exciting place to work.

 However, one of the things I still do after all of these years is monitor the Human Coalition blog and engage with you.
 I take a few minutes each day to read through the comments and respond to people.
 I love the interaction – whether or not someone agrees with me.

 Recently, the number of comments regarding Planned Parenthood has been increasing.
 With the continued release of undercover videos exposing Planned Parenthood’s diabolical activities and their vitriolic stance on anything pro-life, I understand why people want to talk about them.

 Most of the comments support Human Coalition and condemn Planned Parenthood.
 Some of you passionately defend Planned Parenthood and their practices, and you’re quick to condemn our work.
 And yet others take a fascinating stance that I want to address here on the blog.